 When the lights go off suddenly, most people reflexively panic.
 It is the same reaction your pet has if the costume suddenly slips down over their eyes.
-Make sure that everything is well secured, or avoid wigs and headgear entirely, even if that witch hat is SUPER cute!
+Ensure that everything is well secured, or avoid wigs and headgear entirely, even if that witch hat is SUPER cute!

 A Bad Fit

 Costumes that are too tight or loose-fitting can cause problems.
 Make sure you check the fit around the neck and chest areas when dressing your pet up.
 Loose-fitting outfits can get caught on things causing your pet to get hooked on something or trip.
 Tight-fitting costumes can cause discomfort when moving or, worse, make breathing difficult for your pet.
-If your pet has shortened breath or is breathing heavily, get that costume off quickly!
+Get that costume off quickly if your pet has shortened breath or is breathing heavily!

 Even a well-behaved animal can behave very differently when spooked.
-Your pet's whole environment is going to be very different on Halloween, so if you are taking your pet outside, make sure you put your pet on a leash.
+Your pet’s whole environment will be very different on Halloween, so if you are taking your pet outside, make sure you put your pet on a leash.
 The last thing you want is for them to get spooked and run out into traffic.

 One last tip before you go shopping, have them practice wearing the costume around the house in advance.
 It’ll help your pet get used to it without all the Halloween night distractions.
 You’ll also be able to check to see if there are any irritations or modifications you need to make.
 Have a wonderful time on Halloween, and stay safe!